 ESUPS supports the definition of coordinated and coherent national and regional pre-positioning strategies.
 These will ensure that the humanitarian community has the right core relief items, in the right quantities and in the right locations.
 Coordinated and coherent pre-positioning strategies also help to avoid or reduce to a minimum duplication or gaps in emergency supplies.
 Ultimately, this measure facilitates the timely and efficient dispatch and replenishment of stocks.

-- Reduce or eliminate gaps and overlaps in emergency supplies pre-positioning preparedness
+- Reduce gaps and overlaps in emergency supplies pre-positioning.

-- Increase the overall speed of a response by ensuring the appropriate relief items are stored in the right locations to reduce delivery times.
+- Increase the overall speed of a response by ensuring the appropriate relief items are stored in the most appropriate locations, thus reducing delivery time.